JensRoland/kegstand/README.md

 ├── pyproject.toml                    # Project configuration
 └── src
     └── api
+        └── public
             └── hello.py              # Logic for /hello/
 ```

 Kegstand projects are minimal by design, so a fresh project folder contains just those 3 files.
-Well, apart from a single, empty `__init__.py` gatecrasher, but we can safely ignore that one.
+Well, apart from a few empty `__init__.py` gatecrashers, but we can safely ignore those.

 To install the dependencies for the new project: